Injectable Manufacturing Process – Step by Step Guide

 What are injectables?

-Injectables are drugs that are administered through injections, either into the bloodstream, the muscle, the skin, or the tissue.
+Injectables are drugs administered by injection into the bloodstream, muscles, skin, or tissues.
 Injectables can be used for various purposes, such as:

 Injectables have several advantages over other forms of drug delivery, such as: